 Today was a learning experience in figuring out how to get around Buenos Aires.
 I got lost many times….
 Happily it was a beautiful, sunny day, nothing bad happened, and I survived a hectic but productive outing!
 After almost 9 hours of walking my feet hurt and I was grumpy but laughed at myself.
-Best of all there was no problem sleeping like a baby last night – well deserved Zzzzs!
+Best of all, I slept like a baby last night – well deserved zzzzs!

 This is the third day in Buenos Aires.
-For the past few days I’ve been trying to accomplish what seemed like an impossible task – purchasing a rechargeable SUBE card to use for subways, buses, and trains.
-Without a SUBE card you pay with coins to ride, since bills are not accepted.
-In Buenos Aires, coins are hard to find in Buenos Aires.
+For a few days I’ve been trying to achieve what seemed an impossible task – purchasing a rechargeable SUBE card for subways, buses, and trains.
+Without a SUBE card, you must pay with coins to ride, since bills are not accepted.
+In Buenos Aires, coins are hard to find.

-To make commuting easier, in 2009 Buenos Aires initiated SUBE, a new electronic system for paying subway and bus fares.
+To improve commuting, in 2009 Buenos Aires initiated a new electronic system for subway and bus fares called SUBE.
 It’s an understatement to say that SUBE has suffered from major administrative problems.
-Getting a card sounded difficult, but not impossible, so I decided to pursue it.
-I’ll be here for a month and need an efficient and economical way to get around the city.
+Obtaining the SUBE card sounded difficult, but not impossible, so I decided to pursue it.
+I’ll be here for a month and need an efficient, economical way to get around the city.

 Travel bloggers shared stories about how they had spent weeks trying to purchase the card and failed.
 Believe it or not SUBE cards are NOT sold at subway, bus, or train stations but at illusive and ever-changing kiosks in various parts of Buenos Aires.

-Buenos Aires does not have an integrated transport system run by the government.
+Buenos Aires doesn’t have an integrated transport system run by the government.
 One organization runs the subway but 90 separate companies run the 141 bus lines.
-The trains are independent of both the buses and subway and I haven’t even thought about them yet.
+The trains are independent of both the buses and subway, and I haven’t even thought about them yet.

-As of yesterday morning, I’d been to 4 different places listed as SUBE card purchase points, only to be disappointed each time.
-Had also heard that citizens of other countries must present their passport and fill out a comprehensive application divulging what seems a little too much personal information for a bus pass.
+As of yesterday morning, I’d been to four different places listed as SUBE card purchase points, only to be disappointed each time.
+I heard that citizens of other countries must present their passport and fill out a comprehensive application divulging what seems a little too much personal information for a bus pass.

 My last straw was OCA, an Argentinian e-commerce company that manages and tracks mail.
-Advised to go to their office on Viamonte Street in Central Buenos Aires where they would issue the SUBE, I arrived to discover OCA no longer issues the cards.
-In turn, they referred me to a kiosk in front of Galerias Pacifico, a fancy shopping mall.
+I went to their office on Viamonte Street in Central Buenos Aires, where I was told they would issue the SUBE.
+I arrived only to discover OCA no longer issues the cards – scream.
+They referred me to a kiosk in front of Galerias Pacifico, a fancy shopping mall.
 I decided to try this one last place before giving it up.

 I walked up to the kiosk vendor, apologized for my poor Spanish, and asked for a SUBE card.
-He pulled one out, told me it would cost 25 ARS ($3), and asked how much I wanted to charge it for.
+He pulled one out, told me it would cost 25 Argentine Pesos (ARS), about $3, and asked how much I wanted to charge it for.
 Shocked, I handed him 100 ARS ($12).
 He activated the card and handed it to me.
 YEAH, it was my lucky day, PLUS he smiled and said “no problema” about the malo Español!!
-I practically skipped down the street feeling satisfied.
+I skipped down the street feeling satisfied.
 Now, there was no excuse for not riding the subway and buses….

-The subway lines in Buenos Aires are fairly straight forward but buses are unbelievably complicated.
-Research led me to purchase a Guia T Bus Guide which explains things – maybe a bit too much information.
-The pocket-sized guide (also known as the “bus bible”) enables you to search by maps or streets for the best means of transport available between two points.
+The subway lines in Buenos Aires are fairly straight forward, but buses are unbelievably complicated.
+Research led me to purchase a Guia T Bus Guide which provides maybe a bit too much information… The pocket-sized guide (also known as the “bus bible”) enables you to search by maps or streets for the best means of transport available between two points.

 Signage in Buenos Aires is poor and that’s putting it mildly.
-Most buildings don’t have visible numbers so finding your way around takes perseverance.
+Most buildings don’t have visible numbers, so finding your way around takes persistence and perseverance.
 All you need is the street and cross street(s) or block of numbers.

-The ingenious Guia T must have taken a ton of time to compile.
+The Guia T must have taken someone a ton of time to compile.
 It works!
-In the back of the book there’s a comprehensive list of theaters, clinics, hospitals, museums, embassies, police stations, etc. with their addresses to use in mapping point to point transportation.
+In the back of the book there’s a comprehensive list of theaters, police stations, clinics, hospitals, museums, embassies, etc., including addresses for mapping point-to-point routes and transportation to any location in Buenos Aires – yahoo!

-The subway lines are easy but they don’t cover the same amount of territory as the buses.
-After you know where you’re going the next big hurdle with the buses is trying to figure out where to catch them.
-Generally, their stops are a bit ambiguous.
+The subway lines are easy, but they don’t cover the same amount of territory as the buses.
+After you know where you’re going the next hurdle with the buses is trying to figure out where to catch them.
+Generally, the stops are ambiguous.

-It felt good having the SUBE card but I decided to walk around more neighborhoods until I was tired before trying it out.
+It felt good having the SUBE card, but I decided to walk more neighborhoods until I was tired before trying it out.
 I was confident that no matter where the day’s rambling led, I could get back to my apartment in Recoleta safely, without taking a taxi.

 I began by walking the Retiro section of Florida Street north of the center of town.
 You can find just about anything you want on Florida Street, including money changers offering top Dolar Blue exchange rates for USD.
 If you get Argentinian Pesos (ARS) from an ATM, the exchange rate is around 9 ARS to one USD.
 Most US banks charge a fee each time you use a foreign ATM and the Argentinian bank also charges you – a double whammy on top of a bad exchange rate.

 The blue money changer rate is 13 ARS per USD and there are no fees.
 That’s how messed up the monetary system is in Argentina.
 I was told to beware of Buenos Aires money changers but talked to a few and they seemed polite and as harmless as those in Bariloche.
 Policia were within feet of where they were changing money – but maybe that’s not much solace.

 Retiro buildings are huge, magnificent structures.
-It was difficult finding a vantage point for photographing them.
-The sidewalks are busy and continuously moving so it’s hard to stop.
-You have to get out of the rapid pedestrian flow to take photos.
+It was difficult finding a vantage point for photography.
+The sidewalks are busy and continuously moving, so it’s hard to stop.
+Somehow, you have to get out of the rapid pedestrian flow to take photos.